Tangerinedream13/python-chatbot/README.md

 Python Chatbot: Powered by OpenAI API

-A simple but expandable Python-based chatbot that uses OpenAI’s API This project was inspired by Eli Etherton’s “Intro to OpenAI API for Artificial Intelligence in Python” and built as part of a CSCI 339 course project.
+A simple but expandable Python-based chatbot that uses OpenAI’s API.

+This project was inspired by Eli Etherton’s “Intro to OpenAI API for Artificial Intelligence in Python” and built as part of a CSCI 339 course project.